n1ch0la5/colorframe/README.md

 ffmpeg needs to be installed first.

-Save your mp4 video files in the /videos folder.
+Place your mp4 video files in the /videos folder.

 Within the colorframe directory on the command line, type...